platformsh/legacy-cli/README.md

-  ssh-key:list (ssh-keys)                 Get a list of all added SSH keys variable variable:delete                         Delete a variable from an environment variable:get (vget)                     Get a variable for an environment variable:set (vset)                     Set a variable for an environment
+  ssh-key:list (ssh-keys)                 Get a list of all added SSH keys variable variable:delete                         Delete a variable from an environment variable:get (variables, vget)          Get a variable for an environment variable:set (vset)                     Set a variable for an environment
 ```